JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 # <a name="GetDuplicate"></a>GetDuplicate

 Gets a duplicate of this range object.
-In this implementation of the class, **GetDuplicate** and **GetDuplicate2** are the same method.

 ```
 FUNCTION CTextPara2.GetDuplicate () AS ITextPara2 PTR